Bird Feeder Hub is reader-supported. When you click and buy we may earn an affiliate commission at no cost to you.

 14. How long do cardinals live?

 In the wild the average lifespan is only around 3 years for the northern cardinal, but this isn’t due to old age.
 There are a number of predators and other things that can end a cardinals life.
-They have been known to live up to 15 years in the wild in some cases and there is one report of a cardinal living 28 years in captivity.
+Cardinals have been known to live up to 15 years in the wild in some cases and there is one report of a cardinal living 28 years in captivity.

 15. What does it mean when you see a red cardinal?